Cloud DDoS Protection: How to Mitigate All Risks

 If you want to know more about CloudFront pricing, consider reading this article.

-Route 53 is a highly available and scalable cloud Domain Name System (DNS) AWS service.
+Amazon Route 53 DNSRoute 53 is a highly available and scalable cloud Domain Name System (DNS) AWS service.
 It is one of the Edge Services designed to give developers and businesses a reliable and cost-effective way to route end users to Internet applications.
 Route 53 is automatically protected by Shield Standard but can be also used with AWS WAF or Shield Advanced.

 Amazon Elastic Load Balancing and AWS Auto Scaling